Skip to main content

 You’ll be prompted for two values:

-1. API key — generate one on the credentials page.
+1. API key — generate one on the Connectors page.
 Requires the Pro plan or above.

-2. User ID — your Gumloop user ID, also visible on the credentials page.
+2. User ID — your Gumloop user ID, also visible on the Profile Settings page.

 Pass them inline to skip the prompt: